shinokada/manop/README.md

 ## Overview

-Manop outputs a command description or an option description from the man or help page.
+Manop is a simple Bash script that display a command description and options from Man page or help on macOS/Linux..

 [Medium article](https://medium.com/mkdir-awesome/how-to-use-manop-to-print-only-selected-content-from-the-man-page-11309b9efa38)

 ## Installation

-### macOS using Homebrew
+### Homebrew

 If you installed [Homebrew](https://brew.sh/) on your macOS, you can run: